-To start editing a parameter, navigate to the desired parameter in the appropriate menu, and then press the left button (Select).
+To start editing a parameter, navigate to the desired parameter in the appropriate menu, and then press the "Select" button.
 When editing is active, you will see a cursor appear under the digit being edited.
 For example, here is menu item 2.13, the message repeat interval: